 We treat Inattentive ADD the same way we treat Classic ADD-boosting dopamine, switching to a higher protein diet, using stimulating supplements or medication.

 I think most people are aware of the first two types.
-What about the third?
+What is Over-Focused ADD?

 When we balance both neurotransmitters, patients do amazingly well.
 The hallmark symptoms of this ADD type are difficulty with shifting attention, along with many of the core symptoms of Classic ADD.